History of Accounting

 1934 AD

-The Wall Street Crash of 1929 triggered the establishment of The Security and Exchange Commission to create and enforce laws against market manipulation.
-Later on, its broader mission became to protect investors, maintain fair, orderly, and efficient markets and facilitate capital formation.
+The Wall Street Crash of 1929 triggered the establishment of the Securities and Exchange Commission to create and enforce laws against market manipulation.
+Later, its broader mission became to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.

 1952 AD